Modified Tamarack Procedures

 Outdoors, rain, snow or shine

 The Nature Center building is still closed to the public, so all programs will take place outdoors.
 Please dress appropriately for the weather – rain, shine or anything in between.
+Indoor space will be available for extreme weather conditions pending availability.

 Whenever possible, social distancing will be observed by asking participants to spread out during the program and structuring activities in a way that does not encourage close proximity.

-All supplies will be sanitized between uses.
+Cleaning procedures are in place in accordance with State and County Guidelines.
 Hand sanitizer will be available for participants to use.
 If you have a certain kind of hand sanitizer you prefer, please bring that along with you.

 Please stay home if you have been exposed to COVID-19 or are exhibiting symptoms of COVID-19 such as fever, sore throat, cough or shortness of breath.
 We ask that all participants evaluate their health before attending a program.
 View the Minnesota Department of Health screening document.